2014 AFC Champions League final: First leg

-Team selection

 Summary

-The first leg was hosted by Western Sydney Wanderers at Parramatta Stadium in Sydney on 25 October 2014.
+The first leg was played at Parramatta Stadium in Sydney on 25 October 2014.

 The game started in a manner that did not reflect the eventual result.
-Moments after kick off Alfaraj broke into the area on the left flank but couldn't find a team-mate and Western Sydney cleared the ball behind for a corner.
-Al-Hilal dominated possession and the chances but couldn't find any cracks in the Wanderers defensive armour.
-Moments before half-time Al Hilal had their best chance of the night after a defensive clearance smashed into Mateo Poljak's face and rebounded for the benefit of Al-Hilal, with Alshamrani being played through on goal but skying his shot.
+Moments after kick-off Salman Al-Faraj broke into the area on the left flank but couldn't find a team-mate and the Wanderers cleared the ball behind for a corner.
+Al-Hilal dominated possession and the chances but couldn't find any cracks in the Aussies' armoured defence.
+Moments before half-time Al-Hilal had their best chance of the night after a defensive clearance came off Mateo Poljak's face and into Nasser Al-Shamrani's position, but the striker skied his shot.

-Supersub Tomi Juric came on in the 58th minute and it took him all of 6 minutes to make his mark on the final, a peach of a cross from Antony Golec on the left wing found Juric up front, the number 9 connecting with a right boot that saw the ball slide under Abdullah Mohammed Al Sudairy to give the Wanderers a priceless goal.
+Super-sub Tomi Juric came on in the 58th minute and it took him merely 6 minutes to make his mark: a peach of a cross from Antony Golec on the left wing found him up front, the number 9 connecting with a right boot that saw the ball slide under Abdullah Al-Sudairy to give the Wanderers a priceless goal.
 Golec later described it as the best cross in his entire career.

-As the clock ticked past the 70 minute mark Juric nearly had a brace, he picked up the ball after Digao over-ran it, and Juric went on a mazy run at the defence.
+As the clock ticked past the 70th minute Juric nearly had a brace, picking up the ball after Digão made a mistake and then went on a mazy run at the Al-Hilal defence.
 Juric opened up enough space for a placed shot from the edge of the penalty area, which beat the keeper but not the woodwork, the ball bouncing away from the path of Mark Bridge who would have been faced with a tap-in.

 Al-Hilal had the better of the match but lacked a truly cutting edge and it proved to be their downfall.
 Without an away goal to show for their trip, the Wanderers will win the Champions League trophy with a win or draw at the King Fahd International Stadium in Riyadh.
 If the Wanderers can continue their streak of scoring in away ACL matches their opponents will need at least three goals to win the tie.